fattorib/picograd/README.md

 # MiniNN

 MiniNN is a (mini) neural network package.
-It is an Automatic Differentiation library with basic neural network code.
+It is an Automatic Differentiation library with some basic neural network operations (see below for all supported)

 # Implemented